diwalkerdev/Aim/README.md

 ## Introduction
 Aim is an attempt to make building C++ projects from source as simple as possible while encouraging a modular approach to software development.

-Aim only requires a `target.toml` file which is used to specify the builds of your project.
+Aim only requires a `target.py` file which is used to specify the builds of your project.
 Each build specifies a component of your project, like a static library, dynamic library, or an executable.

 Aim supports:
  * Windows with `msvc` frontend.
  * Linux with `gcc` frontend.
- * It should also be possible to use the `gcc` frontend on Windows when using GCC-like compilers but this hasn't be tested.
+ * It should also be possible to use the `gcc` frontend on Windows when using GCC-like compilers but this hasn't been tested.

+## Updates
+ * Aim no longer uses the `toml` for the `target` file format. `target` files are now written in Python.
+The motivation for this change is that it can be useful to access environment variables and to store properties, such as compiler flags, as variables.
+To support this change, there is the `util/convert_toml.py` script.
+To convert a `toml` file, execute from the aim root directory:`poetry run python util\convert_toml.py <relative/path/to/target.toml>`.
+The Python file will be written to the same directory as the `target.toml` file.

 ## Getting Started
 ### Prerequisites